LinusBDittmer/dynamic-taxes/README.md

 ```
 The following arguments are allowed:

+- `--config` Opens the configuration file.
+Dynamic-Taxes might force you to do this if important variables are unset
-- `--script <script-file>` The instructions should be read from <script-file>.
+- `--script <script-file>` The instructions should be read from `<script-file>`.
 See Script Files in Dynamic-Taxes for more information.
 - `--noexec` Build the python (and perhaps qsub file), but do not execute them.
 - `--cluster` Execute the script on the cluster as a job with qsub
 - `--local` Execute the script locally.
 If both `--cluster` and `--local` are set, `--cluster` takes priority.
 - `--load-dir <file>` Load ESA data from a directory of .out files, which are named `[...]_[number].out` (Regex: `[a-zA-Z0-9]*_[0-9]+\.out`) The trailing number is used as an indication for the timestamp.
 - `--load-json <file>` Load ESA data from a .json file.
 - `--save-json <output>` Only activate when `--load-dir` is active too.
-The data loaded from the directory is then saved into <output>.
+The data loaded from the directory is then saved into `<output>`.
 - `--ta <output>` Render the TA spectrum.
 Make sure that the `--script` flag is not set if using this.
-The file will be rendered to <output>.png
+The file will be rendered to `<output>`.png
 - `--esa <output>` Render all ESA spectra to the output

 ## Script Files in Dynamic-Taxes